ferferga/FileManagementTools/README.md

 Those are made for getting the job done as quick as possible, so they're far from perfect.

-## How to run them

-They're Python 3 scripts, so you need a Python 3 interpreter installed in your system.
-Python scripts are executed by running ``python <name of the file>.py`` in a terminal.
-However, each of the scripts may have their own requirements, these will be listed in a README file located in the same folder of the tool.

-The provided Windows binaries under the [Releases tab](https://github.com/ferferga/FileManagementTools/releases) doesn't require you to do anything if you're running this on a Windows system.

 # Description of the tools

 ## Folder structure copy